PM-led crucial NSC meeting decides to bring all culrpits of May 9 to book

 Also Read: Crucial National Security Committee moot tomorrow

+The forum also lauded the recent intelligence-based operations.
+It also emphasized on the need for strict implementation of social media rules and regulations.

-Army chief Gen Asim Munir is also present during the meeting, as are heads of the navy and air force.
+Army chief Gen Asim Munir was also present during the meeting, as are heads of the navy and air force.

 During a meeting with the PM, the two leaders discussed the country’s security situation and the current circumstances, sources said.